Oklahoma Court of Civil Appeals: Selection process

 Appellate judges are appointed by the governor from a list of three candidates nominated by the Oklahoma Judicial Nominating Commission.
 The commission is composed of six attorneys who are "members of the Oklahoma Bar Association and who have been elected by the other active members of their district," 6 non-attorneys appointed by the governor, and 3 non-attorney "members at large," one to be selected by the President Pro Tempore of the Senate, one to be selected by the Speaker of the House of Representatives, and one to be selected by at least eight members of the commission itself.
 Article 7B, section 3, of the Oklahoma Constitution sets forth the composition of the nominating commission in even greater detail.

 Members

 Current judges

 The judges of the Court of Civil Appeals are:

-This graphical timeline depicts the length of each current judge's tenure (but not seniority) on the Court:
+This graphical timeline depicts the length of each current judge's tenure on the Court:

-Timeline of justices
+Timeline of judges

 Beginning in 1987, seats on the Court of Civil Appeals are filled by non-partisan appointment by the Governor of Oklahoma upon nomination by the Oklahoma Judicial Nominating Commission.
 Judges serve until the next general election following their appointment at which they are retained or rejected.
 If retained, they serve for an additional six-years until the next retention election.